huypham-0607/simple-agent/README.md

 ├── src/simple_agent/
 │   ├── agent.py            model setup, system prompt, agent construction
 │   ├── main.py             CLI entry point
-│   ├── tools.py            the four tools, and the sandbox check they share │   └── __init__.py
+│   ├── tools.py            the three tools, and the sandbox check they share │   └── __init__.py
 │
 ├── notes/                  the only directory the agent can read